erdemakkuzu/wallet-service/README.md

 We can replace our Double data types (amount, balance etc.) with BigDecimal in the future.
 ### 10. Cross-Currency support
 * Currently we don't support a transaction attempt which has different currency type in a target wallet.
 To implement this feature, we can store currency rate information in another table and update it daily.
   When we recieve a cross-currency transaction attempt, we will be able to convert between currencies and perform the transaction.

+* Currency values are currently stored in an enum.
+A more detailed approach can be considered.
+  **Current valid currencies = EU, USD, SEK, TL**
 ### 11. Testing
 * BDD testing tools such as **Cucumber** can be used.
 * Creating Jenkins jobs which runs **Unit Tests** and **Cucumber Tests** when a new commit merged, will inform us about potential defects in the application.
-### 11. Storing HTTP Requests and Responses
+### 12. Storing HTTP Requests and Responses
 * For each requets we recieve, we can store the request and response in our storage as Json Blob.
 * It will be easier to keep track of past requests.

+### 13. Handle unvalid types in requets
+* For example if user enters String value instead of long value, it shows **internal service excepion** .
+More detailed error code can be shown to user.

+### 14. Pagination
+* API responses can be paginated.
+This approach will come in handy when dealing with very large data.